Olympic National Park

 |To make the most out of your time and see as much of the Park as you can, we suggest sectioning the Olympic National Park into day trips that allow you to maximize your time and allow for thorough enjoyment at each place of interest.
 Here is a layout of the Park from Port Angeles to the western coast.

-The first entrance to the Olympic National Park is at Hurricane Ridge and is a must see for hiking, birding and capturing the stunning backdrop of the Olympic Mountains on photograph.
+The first entrance to the Olympic National Park is at Hurricane Ridge and IT IS TEMPORARILY CLOSED.
+A must see for hiking, birding and capturing the stunning backdrop of the Olympic Mountains on photograph.
 In the winter months, this is a snow lover`s playground with snowshoeing, sledding, snowboarding and skiing activities for all age groups.

 Lake Crescent is 20 minutes from Port Angeles where you can spend a day hiking the Marymere Waterfall trail or spruce Railroad trail that runs along the lakeshore.
 Enjoy a picnic, take a swim or kayak this stunningly beautiful glacier fed lake.

 A little farther west will take you to Sol Duc Hot Springs and the Sol Duc waterfall trail for more hiking adventures and a relaxing soak in the Hot Springs to ease your tired muscles.